SyeddNaseer/DEG-ML-Gene-Identification/README.md

 ## Contact

-For any questions or collaboration opportunities, please contact [your email address].
+For any questions or collaboration opportunities, please contact syeddnaseer@gmail.com

----

-This README provides a structured overview of your project, guiding users on its purpose, workflow, and usage.
-You can personalize and expand the sections based on specific details of your repository.